lycheeverse/lychee/README.md

 ## Contributing to lychee

 We'd be thankful for any contribution. \
-We try to keep the issue-tracker up-to-date so you can quickly find a task to work on.
+We try to keep the issue tracker up-to-date so you can quickly find a task to work on.

 Try one of these links to get started: